freqtrade/freqtrade/docs/index.md

 ## Support

-Help / Slack
+### Help / Slack
-For any questions not covered by the documentation or for further information about the bot, we encourage you to join our Slack channel.
+For any questions not covered by the documentation or for further information about the bot, we encourage you to join our passionate  Slack community.

-Click [here](https://join.slack.com/t/highfrequencybot/shared_invite/enQtNjU5ODcwNjI1MDU3LTU1MTgxMjkzNmYxNWE1MDEzYzQ3YmU4N2MwZjUyNjJjODRkMDVkNjg4YTAyZGYzYzlhOTZiMTE4ZjQ4YzM0OGE) to join Slack channel.
+Click [here](https://join.slack.com/t/highfrequencybot/shared_invite/enQtNjU5ODcwNjI1MDU3LTU1MTgxMjkzNmYxNWE1MDEzYzQ3YmU4N2MwZjUyNjJjODRkMDVkNjg4YTAyZGYzYzlhOTZiMTE4ZjQ4YzM0OGE) to join the Freqtrade Slack channel.

 ## Ready to try?